chriscerie/campus-maps/docs/DEPLOY.md

   - Value is the connection string from step 1
   - Remeber to enter your username and password into the specified fields of the connection string
   ![connection_string](docs/images/Screenshot-9.png)
+  - Also remeber that the string should not include the <> characters.
+  - Ex: mongod+srv:username:password@cluster0..
 - Choose GitHub for deployment method
 - Deploy `main` branch